JZaunick/A2TEA.Workflow/README.md

 # :control_knobs: General usage
 ## Recommended steps

+### 1) Prepare Input Files

+**Fastq files:**
-1) Add or symlink all fastq files to the rawreads directory:
+- Add or symlink all fastq files to the rawreads directory:
   FASTQ files -> rawreads/
   The config/samples.tsv that you need to adapt to your data/experiments expects the files to be located here.

+**Fasta and Annotation files:**
+- if needed (e.g. when using NCBI data), preprocess your pep fastas so that gene/transcript names across the files match up (see: "How to deal with ID mismatches" section for details)
-2) Add or symlink all fasta & annotation files to a directory of your choosing - or just take note where this data is located on your file system.
+- Add or symlink all fasta & annotation files to a directory of your choosing - or just take note where this data is located on your file system.
-   The species.tsv file (explained in detail in 3.)) allows A2TEA to find these files.
+   The species.tsv file (explained in detail in 2.)) allows A2TEA to find these files.
    E.g. if you create a directory called 'FS/' in the main A2TEA directory and copy/symlink all fasta/annotation files there, then you have to refer to them as e.g. FS/fasta.fa in the species.tsv file.

-3) Modify species.tsv, samples.tsv & hypotheses.tsv files
-species.tsv:
+### 2) Prepare Config Files
+- Modify the files in the config directory

+**species.tsv:**
 - provide species name, species ploidy, a peptide fasta, an annotation file (.gff;.gff3;.gtf) as well as either a genomic or cDNA fasta (alignment or pseudoalignment), respectively
 - if you don't possess transcriptomic data for a species simply leave the genomic, cDNA fasta and annotation positions empty
 - files can be gzipped, or functioning URLs